thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick-PorousPlasticity.md

 This stress criterion is used to define the yield surface or the intensity of the viscoplastic flow.

-Concerning the flow rule, two main classes of models are classically found in the literature.
+Concerning the flow rule, two main class of models are classically found in the literature.
 In the first class of model, the porosity does not change the expression of the flow rule:

 \[